hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 <a name="afdynmargin"></a>
 ### ArcFace with Dynamic Margin

 **ArcFace with Dynamic Margin** [(Ha et al. 2020)][glc2020_3rd_place_paper] is a simple modification of [ArcFace](#arcface) proposed by the 3rd place winners of [Google Landmarks Challenge 2020][kaggle_glr2020].
-The main motivation for having different margin values for different classes is the extreme imbalance of the dataset &mdash; some classes can have tens of thousands samples, while other classes may have only 10 samples.
+The main motivation for having different margin values for different classes is the extreme imbalance of the dataset &mdash; some classes can have tens of thousands of samples, while other classes may have only 10 samples.

 For models to converge better in the presence of heavy imbalance, smaller classes need to have bigger margins as they are harder to learn.
 The proposed formula for margin value $$m_i$$ of $$i$$-th class is simple: